Kaiserreich/Kaiserreich-DH/Readme.txt

 3) Extract to '\Darkest Hour A HOI Game\Mods'
 4) Enable the mod in the launcher and enjoy!

-The changelog can be foudn here: http://kaiserreich.wikia.com/wiki/KRDH_Changelog
+The changelog can be found here: http://kaiserreich.wikia.com/wiki/KRDH_Changelog

 As of DATE, this project is now open source!
 You can see the initial announcement here: LINK